LazyRacc00n/NetworkAnalysis_3Assignment/README.md

 - <img src="https://latex.codecogs.com/svg.image?\inline&space;\mathbf{T_i}"/>, which represent minimum amount of time steps, of an individual, in the state *I ( infectious)*.
 After these time steps, an Individual could pass from the state *I* to the state *R (recovered)* with a certain probability <img src="https://latex.codecogs.com/svg.image?\inline&space;\mathbf{q}"/>.
 - The number of individual, which are infected at the beginning, <img src="https://latex.codecogs.com/svg.image?\inline&space;\mathbf{i_0}"/> .

+At the beginning all the nodes are initialized to *S*,

 Therefore we plotted the model with the two types of network, testing different parameters, in order to observe the different behaviors of the model.
 Therefore, we plotted a graph showing the evolution of the relative number of nodes in the three states S,I,R, for each time step.
 For the smaller network ( Karate Club ), we have build also a gif, which shows the evolution of the spread epidemic.